cosmoproject/cosmoproject.github.io/_posts/2016-11-25-Workshop_Maynooth.md

 	1. Connect speakers or headphones to the output of the COSMO
 	2. Log in to the Raspberry Pi
 	3. Kill any running instances of python/csound by typing "killall python" 3 times
-	4. Type ```cd cosmo-dsp```
+	4. Type "cd cosmo-dsp"
-	5. Type ```cd WorkshopTestFiles```
+	5. Type "cd WorkshopTestFiles"
-	6. Type ```csound audio-out-test.csd```
+	6. Type "csound audio-out-test.csd"
-	7. Make sure the COSMO Cross Mixer (if installed) is dialed to 100% wet
-	8. You should now here some decending sine tones coming from the COSMO outputs
+	7. You should now here some decending sine tones coming from the COSMO outputs
-	9. Press "Ctrl-C" (possibly twice) to stop Csound
+	8. Press "Ctrl-C" (possibly twice) to stop Csound

 To test audio input to Csound:

 	1. Connect an audio source to the input of the COSMO
 	2. Connect speakers or headphones to the output of the COSMO
 	3. Log in to the Raspberry Pi
 	4. Kill any running instances of python/csound by typing "killall python" 3 times
 	5. Type "cd cosmo-dsp"
 	6. Type "cd WorkshopTestFiles"
 	7. Type "csound audio-in-test.csd"
-	8. Make sure the COSMO Cross Mixer (if installed) is dialed to 100% wet
-	9. The audio coming in to the COSMO input should now be passed through Csound and out to the COSMO output.
-The RMS amplitude value of the input is printed in the console
+	8. The RMS amplitude value of the input is printed in the console
-	10. Press "Ctrl-C" (possibly twice) to stop Csound
+	9. Press "Ctrl-C" (possibly twice) to stop Csound

 # The Cosmo Effects Library
  see.. homepage